Sep 1, 2022

 ANN GIESE: And they couldn't figure out what was causing the fever.

-RODNEY WILLOUGHBY: Her brain activity looked great and she had nice pupils, but physically, she did not move a muscle.
+RODNEY WILLOUGHBY: Relatively looked great.
+And she had nice pupils, but physically, she did not move a muscle.

 TIM: They pinch her, they poke her.